 Here, it doesn’t matter how functional: if you’ve got avocado-green appliances, they need to go.

 New appliances are also a great selling point, particularly in the first-time homebuyer market, where buyers aren’t likely to have funds left over for big-ticket items like refrigerators, oven ranges, or dishwashers.

 Commercial-style appliances give the kitchen a stylish look, work well, and come in a variety of price points.
 You can find nice-looking appliances at big box stores like Home Depot and Lowes, which typically work well for most rehab projects.

 While you’re at it, take a look at the kitchen sink.
 Today’s sinks have deeper bowls than those of years past, and a new sink simply looks cleaner.
 Kitchens and bathrooms are two rooms where cleanliness is of utmost importance, after all.

 Kitchen remodels can be a lot of fun when done right, and they transform your entire rehab project.
 They also are great for your portfolio photos.

 Buyers get excited to walk into a home with a brand-new kitchen and appliances at a price they can afford, and you’ll feel great about the product you offer.

-If you’re mindful of the neighborhood and your budget, you’ll be able to consistently upgrade kitchens that give you a killer ROI while offering a quality product to the homebuyer.
+If you’re mindful of the neighborhood and your budget, you’ll be able to consistently upgrade kitchens that give you a killer ROI on a kitchen remodel while offering a quality product to the homebuyer.